pepplejoshua/proto/NOTES.md

     return 0;
 }
 ```
+- Prevent assignment of addressable consts to variables.
 - Mutable/const function parameters
 - Look into how comparator function can be implemented for the types used in hashmaps.
 - Add using for struct composing other structs.